Call for Submissions

 - Film directors, screenwriters, actors

-The Editor gratefully acknowledges the support of the Department of African American and African Diaspora Studies, the Department of Communication and Culture, and the College of Arts and Sciences, Indiana University, Bloomington.
+The Editor gratefully acknowledges the support of the Department of Communication and Culture, and the College of Arts and Sciences, Indiana University, Bloomington.

 Please direct questions and submissions to: